MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ### Install specific version

 You must first configure `azure-cli` repository information as shown above.
-Available versions can be found at [Azure CLI release notes](../release-notes-azure-cli.md).
+Available versions can be found in the [Azure CLI release notes](../release-notes-azure-cli.md).

-1. To view available versions with command:
+1. View the available versions using this command:

    ```bash
    zypper search --details --match-exact azure-cli
    ```

-2. To install specific version:
+2. To install a specific version:

    ```bash
    sudo zypper install --from azure-cli azure-cli=<version>-1.el7